 Activate Learning does not permit smoking inside any of its owned or managed buildings or vehicles.
 Smoking, including vaping, is only permitted in 'designated smoking areas,' which are clearly identified.
-For further information please refer to the CoP No13 Smoke Free.
+For further information please refer to Section 13.
+Smoking in the College Environment.

 3.37.
-Substances Hazardous to Health (including Biological and Viruses)
+Substances Hazardous to Health (including Biological and Viruses).
 Managers whose departments purchase hazardous substances will ensure that a Material Safety Data Sheet is obtained from the manufacturer or supplier for the product.
-If any doubt exists as to whether the product is classified as hazardous, please contact the manufacturer or the HS&E BP.
+If any doubt exists as to whether the product is classified as hazardous, please contact the manufacturer or the H&S Officer.
 Substances identified as hazardous should not be used until a COSHH risk assessment has been completed, and appropriate training and information has been provided.
-For further details please refer to the guidance on COP No11 Control of Substances Hazardous to Health (COSHH).
+For further details please refer to the guidance on Section 12.
+Management of Hazardous Substances